dhityl/Mines/README.md

 BLUE = FLAG

 - Objective: To clear the board without revealing any mines and flagging all of them
-- Left click to reveal a square, revealing a mine (red square) loses the game.
+- Left click to reveal a square, revealing a mine loses the game.
 - Right click to flag a square.
 You are meant to flag all mines.
 - The numbers on each square reveal how many mines are in the 8 squares around it.
 - There are 10 mines and a 9x9 grid.